 - 1 cup water

-- 1 pound medium shrimp, peeled & deveined
+- 1 lb medium raw shrimp peeled & deveined

 - 4 cups hot cooked rice

 - Combine first six ingredients in a slow cooker.
-Cover and cook on low for 8 hours.
+Cover and cook on low for 8 hours or high for 4 hours.

 - Stir in shrimp.
-Cover and cook on low for 10 minutes or until shrimp are done.
+Cover and cook for 10 minutes or until shrimp are done.

 - Serve over rice.